tiprankstipranks

 Conditions in the low income housing tax credit markets due to known or potential changes in U.S. corporate tax rates may increase our cost of borrowing, make financing difficult to obtain or restrict our ability to invest in MRB and other investments, each of which may have a material adverse effect on our results of operations and our business.

 Many of our debt investments are associated with syndicated partnerships formed to receive allocations of LIHTCs.
 Conditions in the low income housing tax credit market due to changes in the U.S. corporate tax rates have previously had, and may in the future have, an adverse impact on our cost of borrowings and may also restrict our ability to make additional investments.
-These conditions, as well as the cost and availability of financing has been, and may continue to be, adversely affected in all markets in which we operate.
+These conditions, as well as the cost and availability of financing have been, and may continue to be, adversely affected in all markets in which we operate.
 Concern about the stability of the low income housing tax credit markets has led many lenders and institutional investors to reduce, and in some cases cease providing, funding to borrowers and our access to debt financing may be adversely affected.
 Changes in the U.S. tax rates, and the resulting impacts to the low income housing tax credit market, may limit our ability to replace or renew maturing debt financing on a timely basis, may impair our ability to acquire new investments and may impair our access to capital markets to meet our liquidity and growth strategies which may have an adverse effect on our financial condition and results of operations.

 Taxation & Government Incentives - Risk 2